ashleyreality/Easy-Animator/resources/README.md

 #### AnimationModelImpl
 AnimationModelImpl implements the AnimationModel interface.
 It generates an animation model.
 Animations consist of two types of objects: IShapes, and IEvents that act on those shapes.
 Each shape must have a unique name so that one or more IEvents can be associated with it.
+The IShapes and IEvents are stored in a LinkedHashMap to keep the IShapes in the order they are declared.
+Originally they were stored in a TreeMap, to sort by the time the shapes appear, but this was not helpful due to how the shapes overlap.
+The AnimationModel also has been updated to include the bounds of the animation, and the end tick of the animation.
+These changes were based on the text file inputs for creating animations.
 This implementation includes private helper methods that don't need to be exposed to the client.
 ###### Useful methods
 * `addShape(IShape shape, int appear, int disappear)` - add an IShape to your animation
 * `addEvent(IShape shape, IEvent event, int appear, int disappear)` - add an IEvent to your IShape
 * `getEventList(IShape shape)` - returns a list of all events associated with a shape
-* `getShapesAtTick(int tick)` - get all shapes and their states at a given tick.
-Currently a stub.
+* `getShapesAtTick(int tick)` - get all shapes at the states they are in at a given tick.

 ### IShape
 The IShape interface describes methods you must use if you implement IShape.
 IShape objects are